haraldfianbakken/haraldfianbakken.github.io/_posts/01-01-01-This-is-a-test.md

 ---
-layout: default
+layout: post
 title: This is a test
-author: Ankur Gupta
+author: Harald Fianbakken
 date: 2001-01-01 12:!2
+comments: true
 ---

 Hello world